AlexGustafsson/wsic/README.md

 * `gnu sed` is installed and available as `sed` (default on many distributions, `brew install gnu-sed` on macOS)
 * `openssl 1.1.1` is available in the system include path or `/usr/local/opt/openssl@1.1/include` (`apt install libssl-dev` on Ubuntu, `brew install openssl@1.1` on macOS)

-_NOTE: for instructions on how to install all the prerequisites on Ubuntu, refer to the CI image used by WSIC over at https://gitlab.axgn.se/wsic/ci-image (see `Dockerfile`)._
+_NOTE: For instructions on how to install all the prerequisites and building on Ubuntu, refer to the [Dockerfile](https://gitlab.axgn.se/wsic/wsic/blob/development/Dockerfile)._

 ```Bash
 # Clone the repository (or download it)